Applying to graduate

 All Class of 2020 graduates will have the opportunity to cross the stage, shake the Chancellor's hand and receive their diploma cover.

 How long does the ceremony last?

-The ceremony lasts approximately two hours.
+The ceremony will last approximately two to three hours.

 Is there a fee for Commencement?

-Diplomas and programs
+Diplomas, diploma Covers and programs